-Some Cassandra databases require authentication.
-You can configure the DataStax ODBC driver for Apache Cassandra and DataStax Enterprise with CQL connector to authenticate your connection to the database by providing your Cassandra user name and password.
+Some Cassandra databases require authentication for access, while all Astra databases require authentication.
+You can configure the DataStax ODBC driver for Apache Cassandra and DataStax Enterprise with CQL connector to authenticate your connection to the database by providing the necessary credentials.
+For more information, see the following: